Apex-Studios-LLC/.github/profile/README.md

 **Website Design:** As a [Velo by Wix](https://wix.com/velo) certified studio, we excel in building everything from simple landing pages to complex systems, including eCommerce, automated communications, and more.

 **Social Media Management:** Our core expertise.
-We help businesses establish a powerful online presence, offering everything from strategy development to full management of social media platforms, but with a focus on local content creation and lessons.
+We help local, Buffalo-based businesses establish a powerful online presence, offering everything from strategy development to full management of social media platforms, but with a focus on local content creation and lessons.
 Our goal is to make your brand shine on every social channel.

 **Native Mobile App Creation:** We design and develop native mobile applications for both Android and iOS platforms, ensuring a seamless and engaging user experience.